 For legal reasons we do not arrange shipments to certain states.
 The list of no-ship states changes from time to time as the rules fluctuate, so it is best to contact us before placing your order if you have any concern that you may live in a no-ship state.
 We ship wine to all states where legally permitted and can handle international orders as well.
 Again full details can be reviewed in our full shipping policy.

 Yes.
 If you purchase and open a bottle of wine from us and discover that it is corked, prematurely oxidized or otherwise damaged, you can return it to us for a full refund or credit.
 All returns must be made within 60 days of purchase and be accompanied with your receipt and the opened bottle.

 Where do you source your wine?

 We purchase the vast majority of our wine from authorized New York and California state importers and distributors.
 All of the importers we work with take every measure possible to ensure that the wine remains cool at every step from the winery’s cellar to ours.

 We occasionally also purchase wine from private sources, such as personal wine collections or restaurant wine cellars, either through direct purchases or at auctions, subject to any legal restrictions that may apply.
 We only do this if we can be sure that the wines have been properly stored.
-We generally taste one or two bottles of a privately purchased collection before we sell it in order to confirm good condition.
+If quantities permit, we generally taste one or two bottles of a privately purchased collection before we sell it in order to confirm good condition.